JsBergbau/BindToInterface/README.md

 subnet, you can use `BIND_EXCLUDE=127.0.0.1,192.168.0`.
 The program checks if destination IP starts with one IP from bind exclude.
 If so this connection isn't bound to interface.
 If you want to exclude 192.168.0.0/16 subnet, you would use `BIND_EXCLUDE=127.0.0.1,192.168.`.
 Since it is checked if destination IP begins with one in BIND_EXCLUDE specified address, it doesn't matter if you specify it with or without trailing `.`.

+## Example usage of BindToInterface

+### Using interactively

+Instead of executing each program with LD_PRELOAD you can use `BIND_INTERFACE=ovpn DNS_OVERRIDE_IP=8.8.8.8 BIND_EXCLUDE=8.8.8 LD_PRELOAD=./bindToInterface.so bash`
+In this second bash all programs executed now use bound interface, try it with `curl ifconfig.me`.
+This will give you the IP "ovpn" interface.

 ### Microsocks

 You can for example use this program to bind microsocks https://github.com/rofl0r/microsocks to one desired interface.
 You can have multiple VPN connections on Raspberry PI for example and then you only need